Archives

 To Live and Ride in LA

 Los Angeles is known as a city of millions of cars.
 Things are just too far apart, and public transportation just too slow and sparse, to make it easy *not* to own one.
-Houston, apparently, has the most cars per household in the country, but we’ve got the worst traffic-related congestion and pollution. […]
+Houston, apparently, has the most cars per household in the country, but we’ve got the worst traffic-related congestion and pollution.
+Debates are […]

 Favorite band, part I: It was 20 years ago today …

+I have a confession to make.
 Twenty years ago, when I was in the middle of my senior year in high school, I built a shrine to my favorite band, right there in my bedroom.
-I had concert posters, magazine cut-outs, liner notes, record store promo album covers, handwritten lyrics, all pinned up on the wall […]
+I had concert posters, magazine cut-outs, liner notes, record store promo album covers, handwritten lyrics, all pinned up on the […]

 People in my neighborhood